Jessie Reed: Personal life

 Jessie Reed was notorious in her lifetime for her multiple marriages, primarily to well-to-do men.
 Her first marriage, however, was to a Texas vaudeville performer named Ollie Debrow (born Oliver Durburrow.)
 Debrow penned the song "Yodlin' Blues."
 The couple were married on March 11, 1912 in Houston.
 They had a daughter the following year, November 29, 1913.

 The scandal broke out in 1916 when Debrow shot and killed a young chauffeur named Leslie Nash outside the Star Theatre in San Antonio, where Reed was performing.
 Debrow claimed Nash was having an affair with his wife.
-After a much-publicized trial and a hung jury in June of 1917, Debrow, ably defended by attorney Carlos Bee, was acquitted in a retrial a month later.
+After a much-publicized trial and a hung jury in June 1917, Debrow, ably defended by attorney Carlos Bee, was acquitted in a retrial a month later.
 Reed divorced Debrow in October 1917, leaving her child with him.

 Reed moved to New York earlier that year with her friend Nora Reed (née Flippen), who later became a motion picture actress.
 Perhaps adopting Nora's last name as a stage name (they posed as sisters), Jessie was known professionally and personally as Jessie Reed.